top of page

 Origins of the Feast of Fools

 By the 12th century, the Feast of Fools had become a staple of medieval culture, especially in France.
 Celebrations were often associated with cathedrals and monasteries, where lower-ranking clergy would humorously imitate their superiors.
 This practice emphasized the reversal of hierarchy, often appointing a "Lord of Misrule" or "Bishop of Fools" to preside over the festivities.
+This period marks the festival’s full flowering, where parody, liturgy, and community celebration merged into a distinct cultural tradition.

 Traditions and Activities